vincenthopf/librelinks2/docs/TINYBIRD_ANALYTICS.md

-# Tinybird Web Analytics Implementation
+# Tinybird Web Analytics Implementation in Idly.pro

-This document outlines how Tinybird Web Analytics is implemented in Librelinks.
+This document outlines how Tinybird Web Analytics is implemented in Idly.pro.

 ## Overview

-Librelinks uses Tinybird's Web Analytics template to track user interactions with profiles and links.
+Idly.pro uses Tinybird's Web Analytics template to track user interactions with profiles and links.
 This provides valuable insights into how users interact with your content.

 ## Implementation Details